4-Ingredient Cheesy Hash Brown Casserole (Without Soup)

 Unlike other recipes for cheesy potatoes, this one requires only a few basic ingredients.
 No sour cream or canned creamed soup needed!

-• Heavy whipping cream - to create the most perfect creamy sauce for the cheesy hashbrowns.
+• Heavy whipping cream - To create the most perfect creamy sauce for the cheesy hash browns.
 This is not a low-fat recipe.
 Everything in moderation, right?

-• Salt - to enhance flavors
+• Salt - To enhance flavors.

 Potato casserole on white plate with a fork

-1. Prep the pan - grease the bottom and sides of a 9x13 baking dish with non-stick spray.
+1. Prep the pan - Grease the bottom and sides of a 9x13 baking dish with non-stick spray.

-2. Layer the potatoes - spread ½ of the hashbrowns in the bottom of the baking dish.
+2. Layer the potatoes - Spread ½ of the hash browns in the bottom of the baking dish.
 Sprinkle 1 cup of cheese & a half of the salt.
 Repeat with the rest of the potatoes, cheese and salt.

-3. Add the cream - pour heavy whipping cream over the whole pan.
+3. Add the cream - Pour heavy whipping cream over the whole pan.
 Do not stir!
-Sprinkle with paprika if desired for some extra color.
+Sprinkle with paprika if desired, for some extra color.

 Layer of potatoes with cheddar cheese